hirofumimurai/docker_contents/posts/20240212/main.md

 Jehovah said snake ... you will be unclean for bad things.-Gen.3:14

-Jehovah God said to he serpent:" Because you have done this,you are the cursed one".-Gene.3:14
+Jehovah God said to the serpent:" Because you have done this,you are the cursed one".-Gene.3:14